 I hope we’re on the same page here.

-So, what would happen if everyone looked after their own needs first?
-Do you think we would become a society of selfish and insensitive individuals?
+So, what would happen if everyone prioritized their own needs?
+Would we become a society of selfish and insensitive individuals?

 I don’t think so.

-Our society sways us to believe self-sacrifice is beneficial and that working harder to help others is a desirable and noble trait.
+Our society teaches us that self-sacrifice is beneficial and that working harder to help others is a desirable and noble trait.

 But should it be at the expense of your well-being?